alt=" "

 Association of Fundraising Professionals-Indiana “The Association of Fundraising Professionals-Indiana Chapter fosters the growth of development of philanthropy, the fund-raising profession, the Chapter, and its individual members.”

 Indiana Philanthropy Alliance is a nonprofit membership association of and for the state’s philanthropic grantmaking community.
 Our members include public and private foundations, corporate giving programs, governmental grantmakers, regranting organizations, philanthropic advisors and other qualified individuals.
 Collectively, our membership holds about $12.5 billion in assets and awards more than $500 million in grants each year.
+Consequently, this substantial financial capacity enables us to make a significant impact through our funding efforts.
 IPA itself does not make grants.

 Investigating Tax-Exempt Organizations